benofbrown/darksouls/DSIII_Low_Death.md

 - Get *Loretta's Bone*, then grab the *Estus Shard* behind the evangelist, run to the left and grab the *Titanite Shard*.
 Now run by the cliff edge and go over the bridge.
 - Grab the soul item in the stables after killing the mobs.
 Kill the thief that drops down (should take three hits) and open the door.
 - Bait the firebomb throwers in to blowing up the barrels, then drop down.
 Kill the mobs down there and grab the *Titanite Shard* before doubling back and lighting the *Cliff Underside* bonfire.
 - **[Potential Danger]** Go around towards the small bridge, and wait for the mobs to disperse.
 Run across it, and dodge the pot throwers.
-Keep running until you bump in to *Siegward of Catarina*.
+Keep running until you bump in to *Siegward of Catarina*. **Make sure you talk to Siegward!**
 - Send the lift down, then take it up and make friends with the giant, before going back down, then sending it up, and taking it down to the bottom.
 - Run past the Outrider Knight, open the door and rest at the *Road of Sacrifices* bonfire.